Latin America Vacations

 Pick-up in El Calafate, Argentina – gateway to Los Glaciares National Park.
 Upon arrival, you’ll be taken by private transportation to your hotel, where you’ll have the rest of the day to relax and explore the town.
 Explore the modern interpretive center called the Glaciarium, which serves as a primer on the region’s numerous glaciers, or make the 1km hike out to Laguna Nimez for a beautiful Patagonian sunset.

-About Kau Yatun Country Hotel or similar
+About Kau Yatun Country Hotel

 A beautiful country lodge with an almost Germanic flair, the Hotel Kau Yatun is perched just on the end of town.
 There is a buffet breakfast, room service, a bar, and a restaurant with gaucho-style shows.
 There is a laundry, Wi-Fi, mountain bikes on-site, self-guided trails, and farm animals.
 The rooms are spartan and prim but very clean and comfortable and have complimentary coffee and tea in each room.
 There are no TV’s.